cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 > **Note:** If application security is enabled in the target Liberty server, you will need to enable an authentication method, and authorisation roles.
 To do this, create a Jave EE `web.xml file`, and place it in the src/main/webapp/WEB-INF/ folder.
 A sample `web.xml` file that supports basic authentication is provided in the associated Git repository.
 For further details on enabling security, refer to the previous tutorial [Spring Boot Java applications for CICS, Part 2: Security](https://developer.ibm.com/technologies/spring/tutorials/spring-boot-java-applications-for-cics-part-2-security/)

-## Step 5 : Running the sample
+## Step 5 : Deploying and running the sample

 To deploy the sample into a CICS Liberty JVM server, you need to build the application as a WAR.
 Gradle [build.gradle](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/build.gradle) and Maven [pom.xml](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/pom.xml) files are provided in the sample Git repository to simplify this task.
-Once built, there are a couple of ways of deploying the application, by either:
+Once built, there are a couple of ways of deploying the application, either:

-- Adding an <application> element to the Liberty server.xml that points directly to the WAR
+- Add an <application> element to the Liberty server.xml that points directly to the WAR
-- Adding the WAR to a CICS bundle project, exporting the project to zFS, and install using a CICS BUNDLE resource definition
+- Add the WAR to a CICS bundle project, exporting the project to zFS, and install it using a CICS BUNDLE resource definition

-Further instructions on deploying the sample to CICS and creating the required `dataSource` definitions can be found in the Git repository [README](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/README.md)
+Ensure that you have defined a `dataSource` definition in Liberty server.xml.
+For details on configuring a dataSource and further information on deploying the sample to CICS, see the [README](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/README.md) in the Git repository.

 To invoke the application you can use the following example URL `http://myzos.mycompany.com:httpPort/cics-java-liberty-springboot-jdbc-0.1.0/`